xinyu-yang/blog/en/about/index.md

 A common programmer, more than half half years old, have nothing.

-Goals: Do useful things and be a useful man.
+Motto: Do useful things and be a useful man.

 Other tags: